-The County relies on a complex technology environment to conducts its various operations.
+The County relies on a complex technology environment to conduct its various operations.
 As a result, the County faces certain cyber security threats at various times including, but not limited to, hacking, phishing, viruses, malware and other attacks on its computing and digital networks and systems.
 To mitigate the risks of business operations impact and/or damage from cybersecurity incidents or cyber-attacks, the County has invested in multiple forms of cybersecurity and operational safeguards.
-In addition, the County maintains certain insurance coverage for cyberattacks and related events.